PaulSango/Prelim_Midterm_Exam/README.md

 Perform these following:

-1. This only intends for mozilla-firefox user.__
+1. This only intends for mozilla-firefox user.
-2. In the main folder, perform the next task, (npm install geckodriver) at (gitbash.exe) which creates node_modules. __ So there will be 3 folders overall:__
+2. In the main folder, perform the next task, (npm install geckodriver) at (gitbash.exe) which creates node_modules.<br />
-    LoginApp__
-    Selenium__
+    So there will be 3 folders overall:
+    LoginApp
+    Selenium
-    node_modules (If you ever wonder why we do this stuff is because we need the geckodriver inside this node_module to perform the test.)__
+    node_modules (If you ever wonder why we do this stuff is because we need the geckodriver inside this node_module to perform the test.)<br />
 2. After installing it, node_modules will be downloaded.
 3. Inside the node_modules you will find the (geckodriver) folder, click it.
 4. Now you need to copy all the files in selenium folder to (geckodriver folder - inside the node_modules you just created)